PaulBratslavsky/strapi-langhain-chatbot-example/README.md

 - **clearAllSessions:** will clear all of our sessions.
 - **getAllSessions:** will get all of our sessions.

-If you have any questions, you can always ask in the comments or check out the final repo code found at the end of the post.

 Let's update the `strapi-chat/routes/strapi-chat.js` file with the following code.

 ```javascript